liferay/generator-liferay-fragments/README.md

 ### Previewing with a Liferay Server

-> *Warning*: this functionality is only available with Liferay 7.2 Fixpack 1 or later.
+> ⚠️ This functionality is only available with Liferay 7.2 Fixpack 1 or later.
 > You also need to include the marketplace [Oauth 2 Plugin][7] in your Liferay Portal.

+> ⚠️ Previewing fragments with `type: 'react'` is not supported (yet).

 Sometimes you may want to see how an element will look once it has been imported to Liferay.
 With the `preview` command, you can specify a Liferay Server and see